aardappel/lobster/docs/source/implementation.md

 Compiling Lobster code to WebAssembly
 -------------------------------------
-Note: this is about generating wasm code form lobster bytecode directly.
+Note: this is about *generating wasm code from lobster bytecode* directly.
 If you just want to build the bytecode interpreter for wasm, see the "WebAssembly / Emscripten" section above.

-Similarly to compiling to C++, with `--wasm` the compiler with generate a `.wasm` file, e.g. `bin/lobster samples/pythtree.lobster`
+Similarly to compiling to C++, with `--wasm` the compiler with generate `dev/emscripten/compiled_lobster_wasm.o` file, from e.g.
+`bin/lobster --wasm samples/pythtree.lobster`

-This is not a WebAssembly module ready to be run however, it is the wasm equivalent of a `.o` file that still needs to be linked against the rest of the Lobster runtime, much like in the C++ case.
-The file is currently hard-coded to be written to `dev/emscripten/compiled_lobster_wasm.o` such that it can automatically be picked up by the buildfiles there.
+Though this file has the same format as a `.wasm` file (and can be inspected by the tools in e.g. WABT), this is not a WebAssembly module ready to be run however, it is a file that still needs to be linked against the rest of the Lobster runtime, much like in the C++ case.
+The build files in `dev/emscripten` can pick up this file.

 To compile the project and link in the `.o` we just generated, we build similarly to described in the `WebAssembly / Emscripten` section above,